 - Corn and bean salad

-- Optional (but oh so delish!): sliced avocado, dollop of Greek yogurt or sour cream
+- Toppings: sliced avocado, fresh cilantro, dollop of Greek yogurt or sour cream

 - Brown Rice: Brown rice comes in a long grain or a short grain!
 It is a whole grain that still has it’s nutritious germ and fibrous bran!
 It tends to have a little bit more of an earthy flavor.